Trust Administration Our Practice is Your Solution.

 Comprehensive Trust Administration Support in California

-Establishing a trust is often the most consequential estate planning decision a person will make in their lifetime.
-As a result, the administration of a trust, whether the settlor is living or not, is a significant responsibility.
-At Randick O’Dea Tooliatos Vermont & Sargent, our trust attorneys work closely with estate trustees to help them successfully administer trusts and avoid legal disputes.
-Call our law office in Alameda County to learn more about our trust administration services.
+Establishing a trust is often the most significant estate planning choice a person will make.
+Proper administration of a trust, whether the creator is alive or has passed away, brings major responsibilities.
+At Randick O’Dea Tooliatos Vermont & Sargent, our attorneys support trustees to successfully manage and distribute trusts while minimizing conflicts.
+Contact our Alameda County office to learn more about our trust administration services.

 If you are not sure that you can benefit from a trust, feel free to ask our trust administration attorneys in Alameda County.
 Give our state Castro Valley office (510) 344-2599 or Pleasanton office (925) 460-3700 a call to request a case evaluation today.